वस्तु

 Entrapment of the Lawn

 There is an ongoing, fierce competition between the tendrils of grass in my lawn and yours truly.
 Fueled by fertilizers sprayed by a mechanical contraption with remarkable efficiency multiple times a year, these rapacious botanical lives rise from the soil with savage zeal.
-Sensitive about my social standing in the neighborhood- lest the reputation be Read more ⇢
+Sensitive about my social standing in the neighborhood- lest the reputation be forever tarnished with “that house with ugly grass”-… Read more ⇢

 -